CStoerck/Bank-Loan-Performance-Project/README.md

 ## Results
 The analysis revealed crucial insights into loan application trends, funding patterns, and repayment behaviors.
 Key findings include:
-- Seasonal trends in loan applications.
+- Seasonal trends in loan applications with the end of the year exhibiting more loan applications.
 - Geographical disparities in loan funding and approval rates.
+States with larger populations naturally have more loan applications and funded amounts.
 - The impact of DTI and interest rates on loan performance.

 ## Recommendations